Strategic Curriculum Development Program

 The Strategic Curriculum Development Program provides incentives and structured support for SAS faculty and instructors to develop courses that align with SAS strategic priorities.

-Coordinated departmental plans to develop multiple courses that will enable nontraditional students to complete a minor via asynchronous courses are especially encouraged.
+Coordinated departmental plans to develop multiple courses that will enable nontraditional students to complete at least a minor via asynchronous courses are especially encouraged.
 If you are an undergraduate director interested in pursuing this, please contact us before having instructors submit a proposal.

 The Program